• [email protected]

 For example, if your business specializes in training on hardware, software, cloud and other applicable services, you’ll want the SIN for Training Courses, which is 611420.

 After you’ve gathered all your materials, you’re going to have to write a proposal.
-Talk about what your company brings to the table, and make sure you can back up your boasts with data and numbers.
+Talk about what your company brings to the table, and make sure you can back up your claims with data and numbers.
+You should also gather all the required documents based on the solicitation and application attachments you downloaded in the previous step.

-When you have everything together, including your spectacularly well-written proposal, you’re going to want to submit it through GSA’s eOffer system online.
+When you have everything together, including your spectacularly well-written proposal, submit it online through GSA’s eOffer system.

 To submit through the eOffer system, you have to register and then begin the offer submission process.
-Remember that you’ll be required to provide the complete submission and documentation.
-Then, double-check with the government that they have received your proposal.
+Remember that you’ll be required to provide the complete submission and documentation, so have everything on hand and ready to go.
+Then, double-check with the government agency that they have received your proposal.

-After the submission is completed, one of the authorized negotiators identified in eOffer will reach out to you and become your primary point of contact.
+After the submission is completed, one of the authorized negotiators identified in eOffer will reach out to you and become your primary point of contact for the final stage of the application process.

 While the GSA reviews your proposal, you might hear back from them about some clarifications they need.
+Follow up with these clarifications promptly and thoroughly.
 If things are going well, the GSA will eventually reach out for contract negotiations.

 After negotiations are finished, the final proposal will be clarified and reviewed.
 After that, congratulations!
-You’ve gotten a GSA Contract awarded to you.
+You’ve been awarded a GSA contract.

 BOOST Can Help You Get a GSA Schedule Contract

-Unfortunately, those steps we’ve listed out are a lot more involved when it comes to actually getting them done.
-If you’re a small or mid-sized GovCon company, then you might not have a lot of bandwidth open for the entire process.
-Or maybe the idea of organizing everything and writing a proposal and all that back-office stuff just seems like a lot of hassle to get done correctly.
+Unfortunately, the steps we’ve listed out are a lot more involved when it comes to actually getting them done.
+If you’re a small or midsize GovCon company, then you might not have a lot of bandwidth available for the entire process.
+Or, maybe the idea of organizing everything and writing a proposal and all that back-office stuff just seems like a lot of hassle to get done correctly.

-If you’re thinking about going after a GSA Schedule Contract, but you’re not exactly sure how, or you just don’t have the time, contact our team today and learn how we can help.
+If you’re thinking about going after a GSA Schedule contract but you’re not exactly sure how to do it or you just don’t have the time, contact our team today and learn how we can help.

-We can also help you with a lot of other back-office work, like government contract accounting, government contract services, HR services for government contractors and more.
+If your business already has a GSA Schedule contract, we’re here to help with your back-office work, too.
+We specialize in government contract accounting, government contract services, HR services for government contractors and more.

 To learn how we can help you achieve your GovCon business goals, schedule a consultation today!
 Our experts look forward to giving you more information about our services and answering your questions.